Integration by parts: LIATE rule

 The function which is to be dv is whichever comes last in the list.
-The reason is that functions lower on the list generally have easier antiderivatives than the functions above them.
-The rule is sometimes written as "DETAIL" where D stands for dv and the top of the list is the function chosen to be dv.
+The reason is that functions lower on the list generally have simpler antiderivatives than the functions above them.
+The rule is sometimes written as "DETAIL", where D stands for dv and the top of the list is the function chosen to be dv.
+An alternative to this rule is the ILATE rule, where inverse trigonometric functions come before logarithmic functions.